Penguins of Madagascar

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Skipper makes the choice to go rogue, rejecting the North Wind's authority.
 The penguins decide to track down Dave themselves and stop his plan their own way, launching into their own independent mission., moving from reaction to action.

 The Collapse moment at 69 minutes (75% through) represents the emotional nadir.
 Here, Skipper, Kowalski, and Rico are transformed into hideous monsters by the Medusa Serum.
 Private watches helplessly as his team—his family—is destroyed.
-The thing he feared most happens: he's alone, and everyone he loves is gone., illustrates the protagonist at their lowest point.
+The thing he feared most happens: he's alone, and everyone he loves is gone., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 79% of the runtime.
 Private realizes that being "cute and cuddly" isn't a weakness—it's his strength.
 He synthesizes what his team taught him (tactics, courage, loyalty) with his own unique abilities.
 He chooses to use himself as bait, offering to be mutated to infiltrate Dave's lair., demonstrating the transformation achieved throughout the journey.